Palettes

 - Select Edit Label

-- Enter a name like "Primary Button" or "Text Color"
+- Type a name like "Primary Button" or "Text Color"

 - Right-click on a swatch